NumdyPixe1/NumdyPixe1/README.md

 <img src="https://github.com/NumdyPixe1/NumdyPixe1/assets/120677321/65636fab-061b-42c1-ad18-e6a253c60b66" alt=""/>
 <h1> Hi there, I'm Numdao👋</h1>

-<p>I’m a recent graduate with a major in Interactive Design and Game Development,
+<p>I’m recent graduate with a major in Interactive Design and Game Development,
 I have a strong passion for both playing and committed to learning developing games.</p>

  <!--